 The $5.2 billion included for the program in the VA Mission Act is intended to last the program through the next year.

 The Choice account has come close to bankruptcy multiple times in the past two years, and each time Congress has passed emergency funding measures within days of the program running out of money.

 It’s expected to be depleted again by the first week of June unless Congress acts.

 VA Secretary Robert Wilkie has called on Congress multiple times during the past two weeks to pass legislation by Memorial Day, which is May 28.

-Besides revamping private-sector cares programs, the VA Mission Act contains a gradual expansion of caregiver benefits to veterans injured before the 9/11 terrorist attacks.
+Other changes Besides revamping private-sector cares programs, the VA Mission Act contains a gradual expansion of caregiver benefits to veterans injured before the 9/11 terrorist attacks.

 Through a VA caregiver program implemented in 2010, benefits such as monthly stipends, health insurance, medical training and access to home health aides are available to family caregivers of post-9/11 veterans.

 Caregivers to veterans injured before 9/11 see it as an unfair discrepancy, and along with veterans organizations, they’ve been fighting for a change for years.